bell345/pseudo-interpreter/README.md

                     | 'STRING'
                     ;

+### Expressions

 Expressions are very similar to those in C, including the same operators and identical order of operations.
 I've decided not to recreate the C syntax here, as it's (mostly) intutive and similar to how ordinary math works.
 There are a few differences:

+* Assignments cannot be present in expressions.
 * Ternary operators have not been implemented.
+* The comma operator has not been implemented.
 * There are various synonyms for the operators, including text keywords:
     * `equality_op      : '=' | '==' | 'eq' ;`
     * `non_equality_op  : '!=' | 'neq' ;`